delpapa/TweetGen/README.md

 ### Setting up the environemnt

 Install [Python 3.6](https://www.python.org/) and the [conda package manager](https://conda.io/miniconda.html).
-Navigate to the project directory inside a terminal and create a virtual environment (replace <environment_name>, for example, with "environment_name") and install the required packages:
+You set up an envirment to avoid conflicts between different versions of packages.
+To do so, navigate to the project directory inside a terminal and create a virtual environment (replace <environment_name>, for example, with "environment_name") and install the required packages:

 `conda create -n <environment_name> --file requirements.txt python=3.6`